-DDEC staff members sponsored the 14th Annual Distance Learning Administration Conference at Jekyll Island, Georgia, in June 2013.
-The conference was attended by more than 220 distance learning professionals representing approximately 31 states, Canada and Nigeria.
+DDEC staff members sponsored the 15th Annual Distance Learning Administration Conference at Jekyll Island, Georgia, in June 2014.
+More than 225 distance learning professionals representing approximately 31 states, Canada and Nigeria, attended the conference.
 Melanie Clay served as Conference Director, Dawn Senfeld as Conference Manager, Austin Janowski as Recreation Coordinator, and Christy Talley Smith as Technology Coordinator.
 All DDEC staff contributed to hosting the event.

-Dr. Melanie N. Clay continued as Dean of USG eCore and Executive Director of Extended Degree Programs, and as Editor-in-Chief of the Online Journal of Distance Learning Administration and DLA2013 Conference Director.
+Dr. Melanie N. Clay continued as Dean of USG eCore and Executive Director of Extended Degree Programs, and as Editor-in-Chief of the Online Journal of Distance Learning Administration and DLA2014 Conference Director.
 She was active at the system level with active membership on the Board of Regents Distance Education Task Force, the LMS Task Force, the Adult Learning Consortium Executive Committee and served as Chairperson of the Regent’s Advisory Committee on Distance Education.
 She also served on the the UWG Strategic Planning Committee and on UWG's Complete College Georgia Task Force.
-During 2012-2013, she successfully led, in partnership with Valdosta State, the implementation of a new USG online program - eMajor.
-She also hired a new director for continuing education (this department was added to extended degrees in January 2012), and focused efforts in leading this area to realize its full potential, including the conception and hands-on development of a successful online program in social media marketing.
-Among her presentations during the year was an invited keynote address at Union University in Tennessee.
+In FY14, she successfully led, in partnership with Valdosta State, the implementation of a new USG online program - eMajor.
 She also taught one section of American Government at the Newnan Center (51 percent online).

-David Lloyd now serves as Faculty Development Coordinator & Emerging Technologies Specialist .
+David Lloyd served as Faculty Development Coordinator & Emerging Technologies Specialist .
 His responsibilities include creating and implementing training for faculty in the use of Desire2Learn and effective online instruction.
 David assists in providing end-user support in distance education technologies including CourseDen, Podcasting, CourseEval, Respondus and others.
 David also serves as the lead in pursuing new ways to effectively use technology including the use of various social networking tools such as Twitter, Google Apps, YouTube, etc. David serves as the Primary Administrator for CourseDen (Desire2Learn.)
 Working with Dr. Jason Huett, David also works on online program development.
 David was a feature presenter at the Heartland Elearning Conference in Edmond Oklahoma, where he taught workshops on “Using Technology to Enhance Education”.
-He attended the USG Rock Eagle Annual Computing Conference as well as the Desire2Learn Fusion Conference 2013.
+He attended the USG Rock Eagle Annual Computing Conference, the USG Georgia Summit, as well as the Desire2Learn Fusion Conference 2013.
 David was a presenter a the first annual UWG Center for Teaching and Learning conference during the Spring 2014.

 Chris Spruck began his position as a Web Applications Developer in January 2012.
 He has taken on responsibility for numerous development-related tasks on multiple web sites within Distance Education and related units.
-He was involved with the development of the UWG Online web site upgrade and launch.
-He was also closely involved with development of the database and data entry tools for the VPAA’s program database and trained several faculty members on the use of those tools.
+He continued development of the UWG Online web site.
+He was also closely involved with ongoing development of the database and data entry tools for the VPAA’s program database and trained several faculty members on the use of those tools.
 This database is an integral component of multiple campus web sites, including UWG Online, Graduate Studies, Admissions, and future sites.
 Chris collaborated with other campus units, such as Admissions, eCore, and ITS, to enhance features and functions of various web sites and data collection methods.
 Chris attended numerous professional development conferences and serves as a leader within his field.